Our research isn’t confined to the journal articles or books we write. Working with people and organisations our research is useable and used.

 Challenging health inequalities in childhood obesity and increasing physical activity through policy and practice

 Led by Professor Carolyn Summerbell, our research is a critical pillar of a Europe-wide and a global intervention, rolled out in over 30 countries and making a difference to reduce inequalities in physical activity to prevent childhood obesity.

 Physical activity referral: inclusive practice to reduce health inequalities

 It is a misconception that exercise referral doesn’t work!
-Led by Drs Caroline Dodd-Reynolds and Emily Oliver, we’ve worked with patients, commissioners and providers to understand who benefits, who misses out, and why.
+Led by Dr Caroline Dodd-Reynolds, we’ve worked with patients, commissioners and providers to understand who benefits, who misses out, and why.
 Designing and testing within-scheme innovations, we’ve shared best practices nationally.

 Disability, physical activity, and health inequalities

-Led by Professor Brett Smith, our research resulted in the first UK Chief Medical Officers’ Physical Activity Guidelines for disabled adults.
+Led by Professor Brett Smith, our research resulted in the first UK Chief Medical Officers’ Physical Activity Guidelines for disabled adults (2019) as well as disabled children and disabled young people (2022).
 His research is used by national public health agencies, sport organisations and disability organisations to inform their policy, decision making, and strategies to improve the health and wellbeing of disabled people through physical activity.